ms-iot/ROSOnWindows/docs/ros2/system_tests.md

 colcon test-result
 ```

-## Create and Register Scale Set Agents with Azure Pipelines
+## Exercise 2: Create and Register Scale Set Agents with Azure Pipelines

 One of the advantages to use `Scale Set Agents` is that the machine usage can scale out on demend and scale in when idle.
 It is managed by Azure DevOps, and the cost saving can be more optimized.